First time travelling solo? Here are our top tips for choosing the right holiday:

-Learning or improving a skill on holiday such as cooking, painting or photography, or doing something active such as Pilates is a brilliant, no-pressure way to meet people as a single traveller.
-It’s amazing what friendships slowly evolve when you’re focussing on perfecting your watercolours or bonding over a bubbling ragu!
+Learning or improving a skill on holiday such as cooking, painting or photography, or doing something active such as pilates is a brilliant, no-pressure way to meet people as a single traveller.
+It’s amazing what friendships slowly evolve when you’re focusing on perfecting your watercolours, or bonding over a bubbling Ragu!
 More than that, you know before you go that the people on your group will share a common interest, so like-minded travel companions are virtually guaranteed.

 4. Find a holiday with lots of single travellers.